Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 ## User Experience

 ### Target Audience
-- This game would be aimed at casual gamers who emjoy a quick and easy game to pass the time.
+- This game would be aimed at casual gamers who enjoy a quick and easy game to pass the time.
-- The game is a great way to pass the time, whether waiting in line, on a break, or just looking for something to do.

 ### User Requrements and Expectations